digital-blueprint/webapppassword/README.md

 `'webapppassword.origins' => ['https://example.com'],` - array of allowed origins

-The setting is both used for the origin of the CORS headers for the WebDAV requests and for the referrer check whether we want to generate a temporary app password.
+The setting is both used for the origin of the CORS headers for the WebDAV/CalDAV requests and for the referrer check whether we want to generate a temporary app password.

 ## Docker